Puttgarden–Rødby: a useful shortcut to Copenhagen and Sweden

 - Quarter to the hour

-Sailing Time and Check-In
+Sailing time and check-In

 - Sailing Duration: The crossing between Germany and Denmark takes only 45 minutes.